particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 There is also a variation known as Serial Wire Debug (SWD), used with ARM devices, of which the Photon/P1/Electron are.
 This is helpful because it only requires two pins (D6 and D7).

-SWD is also used with the Gen 3 devices (Argon, Boron, and Xenon; nRF52840) via the 10-pin debugging connector.
+SWD is also used with the Gen 3 devices (Argon and Boron; nRF52840) via the 10-pin debugging connector.

 Occasionally you'll see SWIM was well, but that's generally for STM8 processors.
 It won't hurt if your programmer supports SWD and SWIM, but a SWIM-only programmer can't program STM32 Particle devices.